Crock Pot Buffalo Chicken Dip

 - Ranch Dressing – If you prefer blue cheese dressing with your buffalo wings you can substitute it for ranch dressing.

-- Buffalo Wing Sauce – I always use Frank’s Buffalo Wing Sauce.
+- Buffalo Wing Sauce – I always use Frank’s Buffalo Wing Sauce but you can also use Frank’s RedHot Original Sauce if you prefer.

-How to Make Buffalo Chicken Dip in a Crock Pot:
+How to Make Buffalo Chicken Dip in the Crock Pot:

-- It starts with cooked, shredded chicken.
+Step 1 – The chicken.
+It starts with cooked, shredded chicken.
 You can make the chicken yourself by boiling it in a pot of water until it is cooked. then you shredded the chicken using two forks.
 Another alternative is using canned chicken.
 My favorite way to save some time and get lots of flavor is to buy a rotisserie chicken and shred it.

 You’ve got lots of choices when it comes to serving your Buffalo Chicken Dip.
 I set my Crock-Pot on the table and make a big platter of veggies, like bell peppers, celery, and carrots, crackers, and tortilla chips.
 Then I open the lid and let everyone dig in.
 I don’t think I’ve ever had leftovers at the end of the night.